Gemmu/gemmu.github.io/index.md

 There was (and without an install of a security patch still is) a security flaw that allowed attacers to access Zyxel routers and VPN firewall products.

-The same vulnerability was also found to be in use in a new variant of [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) dubbed Mukashi.
+The same vulnerability was also found to be in use in a new variant of [Mirai malware code](https://en.wikipedia.org/wiki/Mirai_(malware)) dubbed Mukashi.

 Mukashi was targeting Zyxel VPN firewalls and NAS's, by scanning Internet to find suitable targets.